List of The Story of Tracy Beaker characters: Cam Lawson

-In series 5, Camilla and Tracy are on holiday in Egypt, where Camilla develops a relationship with Gary.
+In series 5, Cam and Tracy are on holiday in Egypt, where Cam develops a relationship with Gary.
 When they return to England, Tracy angrily returns to the Dumping Ground when Gary moves in.
-Having shunned Camilla once again, they reconcile in and Tracy starts to bond with Gary.
-This is short lived Camilla reveals that she and Gary are getting married.
-On the day of their wedding, Tracy, having eventually been convinced that Camilla and Gary will not neglect her as a married couple, turns up at the wedding to hear them say "I do".
-Afterwards, Camilla and Gary tell Tracy that they are adopting her, before they leave on their honeymoon.
+Having shunned Cam once again, they reconcile in and Tracy starts to bond with Gary.
+This is short lived as Cam reveals that she and Gary are getting married.
+On the day of their wedding, Tracy, having eventually been convinced that Cam and Gary will not neglect her as a married couple, turns up at the wedding to hear them say "I do".
+Afterwards, Cam and Gary tell Tracy that they are adopting her, before they leave on their honeymoon.

-Sometime between the end of the original series and the start of Tracy Beaker Returns, Camilla and Gary divorce under unknown circumstances.
+Sometime between the end of the original series and the start of Tracy Beaker Returns, Cam and Gary divorce under unknown circumstances.

-At the beginning of the first series ('Tracy Beaker Returns'), Tracy uses Camilla's credit card to publish her autobiography, and is arrested.
-When Camilla agrees that she will drop the charges on the condition that Tracy pays her back.
-To save money, Tracy finds employment as a trainee careworker at the Dumping Ground.
-In her first week, Tracy discovers that Camilla and Mike had kept a letter from her birth mother a secret for years.
+At the beginning of the first series ('Tracy Beaker Returns'), Tracy uses Cam's credit card to publish her autobiography, and is arrested.
+However, Cam agrees that she will drop the charges on the condition that Tracy pays her back.
+To earn money, Tracy finds employment as a trainee care worker at the Dumping Ground.
+In her first week, Tracy discovers that Cam and Mike had kept a letter from her birth mother a secret for years.
 At this point, there is a continuity error when Tracy exclaims that she has "never seen" her birth mother, in contradiction to flashbacks in series 1 of the original series, and the feature-length movie.

-Tracy and Camilla fall out, but as usual, they reconcile.
-In the series 1 finale, when Tracy announces that she has been offered a job in London and will be leaving, Mike asks Camilla to foster another child.
-Camilla disagrees, but Johnny overhears a later phone call saying that there is no point fostering again if Tracy is not going to move out, prompting him to decide to be interviewed by Tracy in another scheme to get himself and Tee fostered.
-When Camilla learns of this, she goes to the Dumping Ground to see Johnny and Tee to tell them that it is not definitive that she will foster again.
+Tracy and Cam fall out, but as usual, they reconcile.
+In the series 1 finale, when Tracy announces that she has been offered a job in London and will be leaving, Mike asks Cam to foster another child.
+Cam disagrees, but Johnny overhears a later phone call saying that there is no point fostering again if Tracy is not going to move out, prompting him to decide to be interviewed by Tracy in another scheme to get himself and Tee fostered.
+When Cam learns of this, she goes to the Dumping Ground to see Johnny and Tee to tell them that it is not definitive that she will foster again.

-In the second season, Camilla fosters Lily Kettle after she falls off the roof of the Dumping Ground during a protest.
-In the final episode, Camilla travels to New York.
+In the second season, Cam fosters Lily Kettle after she falls off the roof of the Dumping Ground during a protest.
+In the final episode, Cam travels to New York.
 Whilst she was initially supposed to go for a few weeks, she announces that she has been given an opportunity to stay for six months, and that she has accepted it.

-In the third season, Camilla is still in New York and communicates with Tracy via the internet, eventually returning to England.
+In the third season, Cam is still in New York and communicates with Tracy via the internet, eventually returning to England.

-Camilla is also seen in 'The Tracy Beaker Survival Files' where she is interviewed by Tracy.
+Cam is also seen in 'The Tracy Beaker Survival Files' where she is interviewed by Tracy.

-In My Mum Tracy Beaker, it is revealed that she is bisexual, as she meets and ends up marrying Mary Oliver, Jess' teacher.
+In My Mum Tracy Beaker, it is revealed that she is a lesbian, as she meets and ends up marrying Mary Oliver, Jess' teacher.